Find Trade Colleges

 Associate Degree 145

-What Machine Shop Assistant Majors Need to Know
+What Machine Shop Tech Majors Need to Know

-People with careers related to machine shop tech were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, machine shop tech majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Machine Shop Tech Majors